3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ![volumedata XML structure](images/element_volumedata.png)

-The \<volumedata> element references the volumetric data given by \<volumetricstack>-elements and defines how their various channels are mapped to specific properties witin the interior volume of the enclosing mesh.
-The root mesh object determines the boundary geometry that acts as a trimming mesh for any volumetric data defined therein.
+The \<volumedata> element references the volumetric data given by \<volumetricstack>-elements and defines how their various channels are mapped to specific properties within the interior volume of the enclosing mesh.

+Any property defined in the volumedata element is clipped by a specific clipping geometry.

+The basic clipping geometry is defined by the surface of the enclosing \<mesh> element.
+This implicitly takes into account geometry defined by e.g. the beamlattices specification.

+If \<boundary> exists, the printable geometry is defined by the intersection of basic clipping geometry and the interior of the levelset.
+Otherwise printable geometry equals the basic clipping geometry.

+- Boundary element (if exists) needs to be clipped by surface geometry of enclosing mesh.
+This defines the clipping geometry for all other elements within the volumedata element
+The surface of the enclosing \<mesh object> determines the boundary geometry that acts as a trimming surface for any volumetric data defined therein.
 Any data outside the mesh's bounds MUST be ignored.
 Volumedata MUST only be used in a mesh of object type "model" or "solidsupport".

 The volumedata element can contain up to one \<levelset> child element, up to one \<composite> child element, up to one \<color> element, and an arbitray number of \<property> elements.